tdownie0/music-theor-ease/topics/Website/ch3.md

 you navigate to this page you will see the typical layout for a github page.
 You will see several tabs, the repository name, metrics, and many other things.
 What we are specifically are looking for is the green button that says "<> Code", and has a downwards arrow next to it.
-Once you click on this, you will see a tab labelled HTTPS that is currently selected with the web URL
+Once you click on this, you will see a tab labeled HTTPS that is currently selected with the web URL
 <https://github.com/Duncan06/music-theor-ease.git> in the text field.
 You can copy this link with the
 copy icon next to it that displays "Copy url to clipboard" in hover text.
 Once you do so, you can now navigate back to your terminal and type `git clone https://github.com/Duncan06/music-theor-ease.git`